Dhamthal

-Dhamthal is a village in Zafarwal Tehsil, Narowal District, of the Punjab province, Pakistan.
+Dhamthal is a Town in Zafarwal Tehsil, Narowal District, of the Punjab province, Pakistan.
 It is situated on the main road to Lahore.
-The facilities in the village including government high schools for boys and girls, a post office and a mini telephone exchange.
+The facilities in the Town including government high schools for boys and girls, a post office and a mini telephone exchange.
 Dhamthal is the main market for this area because of its location.
-The village was the site of inter-ethnic violence in 1947.
+The Town was the site of inter-ethnic violence in 1947.
 It is one of the biggest trade market for crops in Narowal.
 Sufi Waqas Naqashbandi is a famous saint (darvesh) of Dhamthal.